 A pressure test entails numerous critical stages to ensure accurate results and the safety of all concerned.
 A general summary of the technique is provided below :

-Applying Pressure: After the system is filled, pressure is gradually increased using specialized pumps until it achieves the specified test pressure, which is usually higher than the system’s operational pressure.
+Gradually increase the pressure using specialized pumps after filling the system, until it reaches the specified test pressure, which is usually higher than the system’s operational pressure.

-Monitoring: The system is monitored while under pressure for a set period of time.
-If there are any leaks or pressure decreases, these are recorded, and the system is securely depressurized to resolve the problem.
+Monitor the system while it is under pressure for a set period.
+Record any leaks or pressure decreases, then securely depressurize the system to resolve the problem.

-Evaluation: Following the test, the equipment is checked for apparent abnormalities or leaks.
-If the system passes, it is considered safe to operate.
+Check the equipment for apparent abnormalities or leaks after the test.
+If the system passes, consider it safe to operate.
 If not, repair or replacement may be required.

-Documentation: The pressure test data, including test pressures, timings, and observations, are documented for future reference and conformity with regulatory standards.
+Document the pressure test data, including test pressures, timings, and observations, for future reference and to ensure conformity with regulatory standards.

 What Are The Two Types of Pressure Testing?